Dan za nas

 Dan za nas is the Serbian edition of an album by the Macedonian singer Toše Proeski released in 2004.
-He also released a Macedonian version, Den Za Nas.
-Dan Za Nas means "Day For Us".
+He also released a Macedonian version, Den za nas.

 This album includes the English version of his song "Life" which he performed in the Eurovision Song Contest 2004 for Macedonia.
-It also has the song "Čija si", which Proeski was due to perform for Serbia and Montenegro for the Eurovision Song Contest 2003 but the EBU told Serbia and Montenegro that they had to withdraw due to too many countries wishing to compete.
+It also has the song "Čija si", which Proeski was due to perform for Serbia and Montenegro at the Eurovision Song Contest 2003 but the EBU told Serbia and Montenegro that they had to withdraw due to too many countries wishing to compete.

 Apart from "Life", all of the songs are performed in Serbo-Croatian.